mdn/mdn/README.md

 - [Proposing new content or features for MDN Web Docs](https://github.com/mdn/mdn/issues/new/choose)
 - [Nominating an invited expert](https://github.com/mdn/mdn/issues/new/choose)
 - [Nominating a co-maintainer](https://github.com/mdn/mdn/issues/new/choose)
+## Quick start for first-time contributors

+New to MDN Web Docs?
+You can get started quickly:

+1. Decide how you want to contribute:
+   - Proposing new content or features
+   - Helping with documentation improvements
+   - Supporting the community through discussions
+2. Review the contribution options available in this repository.
+3. Open an issue using the appropriate template — no prior assignment needed.
+4. Participate in the discussion and follow up as needed.

+Small, thoughtful contributions are welcome and encouraged.

 ## Invited experts